nucypher/nucypher/docs/source/pre_application/testnet.rst

 Stake and Bond
 --------------
-You need some rinkeby testnet ETH and 40,000 T in a metamask wallet.
+You need some Rinkeby testnet ETH and 40,000 T in a metamask wallet.
 Ask in the discord if you need help with this.

 Navigate to the `Testnet Staking Dashboard <https://dn3gsazzaajb.cloudfront.net/manage/stake>`_ and connect your metamask wallet.